Andr1500/CICD_BlueGreen_Codepipeline_ECS/README.md

 The app runs under Flask and listens on port 5000 by default, this can be changed with the `PORT` environmental variable.

-# Creation of Elastic Container Registry and EC2 instance with Terraform
+# Creation of AWS infrastructure (ECR, CodeCommit, CodeBuild, CodeDeploy, CodePipeline, SNS topic, S3 bucket, ECS) with Terraform

 Go to terraform_aws_env_ECS/ and build AWS environment: